nebi-um/testing_workshop/README.md

 <a name="pytest"></a>
 ### pytest

-[Pytest](https://docs.pytest.org/en/7.1.x/) is an alternative library, backwards compatible with unittest as well as adding a new design philosophy to tests.
+[Pytest](https://docs.pytest.org/en/7.1.x/) is an alternative library, backwards compatible with the unittest syntax as well as adding a new design philosophy to tests.
-Tests are more functional, and it makes use of powerful python decorators, aswell as a comprehensive plugin library to extend its basic capabilities.
+Tests are more functional, and it makes use of powerful python decorators aswell as a comprehensive plugin library to extend its capabilities.
-The user that wants to create TestCase like test layouts can still do it, however this testcase class doesn't need to inherit from package class.
+TestCase-like test layouts can still do employed, however, this test case class doesn't need to inherit from any package class.

-To manage this powerful test engine correctly there is a [Good Practices](https://docs.pytest.org/en/6.2.x/goodpractices.html) guide that provides a clear overviewof good usage patterns.
+To correclty employ this powerful test engine correctly there is a [Good Practices](https://docs.pytest.org/en/6.2.x/goodpractices.html) guide that provides a clear overview of good usage patterns to adress common tasks.

 #### Asserting

-This follows the older python syntax, of using the ```assert``` keyword.
+Pytest follows the older python syntax, of using the ```assert``` keyword.
 This method employs traditional python boolean loogic and operators for condition verification.

 ```python